How to Create a Chargeback Reduction Plan

 However, nearly all of the information required in a chargeback reduction plan should already be part of any vigilant merchant’s existing plans for chargeback management.

-What Goes Into a Good Chargeback Reduction Plan?
+How Do You Make a Good Chargeback Reduction Plan?

-The key to a good chargeback reduction plan is a clear understanding of where your chargebacks are coming from and why—and for that, you need thorough and reliable analytics.
 Sifting through your chargeback data will reveal the root causes behind your chargebacks, and can show you where your existing defenses are falling short.

-A request for a formal chargeback reduction plan implies that your existing efforts have been falling short, so it’s important to spell out what new things you’ll be doing to mitigate chargebacks, such as working with a chargeback management firm, subscribing to chargeback alerts, or investing in new anti-fraud software.
+A request for a formal chargeback reduction plan implies that your existing efforts have been falling short, so it’s important to spell out what new things you’ll be doing to mitigate chargebacks, such as working with a chargeback management firm, subscribing to chargeback alerts, or investing in new fraud prevention software.

 If any of your policies or operational procedures have been leading to disputes and chargebacks, you should explain in detail how you will be changing them.